ariffinzulkifli/donkeycar/README.md

 Ts.
 Mohamad Ariffin Zulkifli
 ariffin@myduino.com
 ```
-[Donkeycar](https://github.com/autorope/donkeycar) is minimalist and modular self driving library for Python.
+[Donkeycar](https://github.com/autorope/donkeycar) is a minimalist and modular self driving library for Python.
 It is developed for hobbyists and students with a focus on allowing fast experimentation and easy community contributions.

 Big salute and thank you to all Donkeycar [![contributors](https://img.shields.io/github/contributors/autorope/donkeycar)](#contributors-)